 Training

-• Short “exposure” type trainings give basic information about a topic, usually in lecture format.
+• Presentations are usually short “exposure” type trainings give basic information about a topic, usually in lecture format.

 • Skill-building trainings are experiential, interactive, with a chance to focus on real-life implementation or role-playing during the training